brandonhorst/elliptical/README.md

 npm install lacona
 ```

-#Testing
+#Testing and Linting

 Lacona contains a full set of BDD unit tests.
 They are designed to run both in node.js and in the browser (including PhantomJS).

-- `gulp lint`: run jshint
-- `gulp test`: run tests in node.js
-- `gulp phantom`: run tests in PhantomJS
+- `npm test`: run unit tests on node and PhantomJS
-- `npm test`: run jshint, and then tests in both node.js and PhantomJS.
-If any fail, it will not proceed.
+- `npm run lint`: run jshint on packages and tests

 You can also run the tests in a browser of your choice by running `gulp build-browser-tests` and then opening `test/mocha.html`.